Stockholm Film Festival – How it works!

 BE IN TIME FOR THE SCREENING

-Remember to arrive on time as you will not be allowed to access the screening after the film starts.
-Red Carpet events and Friday Galas begin 30 minutes before the screening.
+Remember to arrive on time as you will not be allowed access your seat once the screening has started.
+Red Carpet events begin 15 minutes before the screening.

-The Stockholm Film Festival collaborates with School Cinema in order to preserve the culture of film and cinema.
-School Cinema is especially dedicated to students and pupils from the city of Stockholm.
+Stockholm International Film Festival collaborates with School Cinema (Skolbio) in order to spread the culture of film and cinema to younger generations.
+School Cinema is especially dedicated to students and kids from the City of Stockholm.

-The Stockholm Film Festival gives students and pupils from the age of 15 the opportunity to see new films from all around the world for only 30 SEK per film.
+Stockholm International Film Festival provides students, from the age of 15, the opportunity to see new films from all around the world for only 30 SEK per film.

 Birger Jarlsgatan 37

-Festival Cinemas open approximately 30 minutes before the first screening of the day.
+Our Festival Cinemas open approximately 15 minutes before the first screening, every day, between 11-22 November.

-If you are a member and have questions regarding your membership, please contact us at email@example.com.
-If you have any other question or if you want to contact a specific person or department, please go to our contact page.
+If you are a festival member and have questions regarding your membership or ticketing, please visit our FAQ page.
+If you have any other questions or if you want to contact a specific person or department, please consult our Contact page.